jomorlier/OptimizationCourse/README.md

 MAE Matlab Julia

 This webpage is for SUPAERO's MAE Students.
-This cheetseet is really helpfull https://cheatsheets.quantecon.org
+This cheatsheet is really helpfull https://cheatsheets.quantecon.org